Red Bar

 Mathematical Constants, e, pi, Euler's constant and the golden ratio

-- basic mathematical, maths, or math constants including Pi, e also known as Euler's number, Euler's constant or Euler-Mascheroni constant and the golden ratio.
+The several basic mathematical constants include Pi, e also known as Euler's number, Euler's constant or Euler-Mascheroni constant and the golden ratio.

 Table of the mathematical constants